vesoft-inc/nebula/docs/nebula-design-concepts.md

 Data is stored as key-value pairs in Nebula Graph.
 For vertices, as illustrated in the diagram above, the key consists of four parts: partID (4 bit), vertexID (8 bit), tagID (4 bit) and Version (8 bit).
 And they are spread across various partitions based on the hash of their vertexIds (vid).

-For edges, the key consists of two separate key-values, i.e. out-key and in-key, respectively.
-The out-key and the edge's corresponding starting point are stored in one partition, while the in-key and end point are stored in another one.
+For edges, the key consists of two separate key-values, i.e. out-edge key and in-edge key, respectively.
+The out-edge keys are stored together with source vertices, while the in-edge keys are with destination vertices.
+The difference between out-edge key and in-edge key is the edge type, which is negative for in-edge key.

 ![image](https://user-images.githubusercontent.com/42762957/61120260-1c360a80-a4cf-11e9-8a43-8c4ca2d73572.png)